Cult of the Divine

 What does Jewish magic have to do with Traditional Witchcraft?

-How Magic Entered the World: The Nephilim
+How Magic Entered the World: The Fallen Angels

-“The nephilim were on the earth in those days, and also after that, when the benei ha-elohim (son’s of God) came to the daughters of men, and they bore children to them; these were the mighty men that were of old, the men of renown.“
+The Nephilim were on the earth in those days, and also after that, when the benei ha-elohim (son’s of God) came to the daughters of men, and they bore children to them; these were the mighty men that were of old, the men of renown.

-“The angels taught the daughters of men incantations, exorcisms, and the cutting of roots, and revealed to them healing plants.”
+The angels taught the daughters of men incantations, exorcisms, and the cutting of roots, and revealed to them healing plants.”

 The telling of Fallen Angels bringing magic to humans shares similar origin stories of how humans obtained magic in the Faerie faith and folk traditions from Europe, especially from Wales, Scotland, and Ireland.
-These stories tell of spirits falling to Earth (perhaps akin to fallen angels) and bringing with them their magical powers (2).

 The Demon Lilith and The Angel Azazel

-The Angel Azazel
+The Fallen Angel Azazel

-In traditional witchcraft there is deep lore around the Hidden Witch Father or Horned God coming to witches as a Lucifer, a being of light and illuminator of the mysteries.
+In traditional witchcraft there is deep lore around the Hidden Witch Father or Horned God coming to witches as Lucifer, a being of light and illuminator of the mysteries.

 Another dimension to the story of this horned-god being is referenced in the figure of the fallen angel Azazel, who also shares his magical knowledge with humans (3).